Get in touch

 However, in professional kitchens, intense profiles are valued as tools for contrast and sensory design.

-Whether a microgreen is spicy, sweet, or reminiscent of fresh grass is not random.
+Are microgreens spicy, sweet, or reminiscent of fresh grass?
+Which one you get is not random.
 It is the result of:

 In short, microgreens may be small in size, but they are enormous in sensory complexity.
 Understanding this diversity allows us not only to appreciate them more fully, but also to cultivate them strategically according to the desired flavor profile.